Updated May 2025

 Dependency Management

-Your library may have dependencies that are only used by a specific subentry point.
-Unfortunately, subentry points cannot have their own (peer) dependencies.
-Therefore, you need to add the dependency to the main package.json of your library.
+Some dependencies might only be needed by specific subentry points in your library.
+Unfortunately, subentry points cannot have their own peer dependencies, so you must add them to the main package.json

 {